-A few year on, the mirrorless camera market has evolved, and the ‘lightweight and small’ approach has been replaced by the pursuit of optimal image quality for professionals.
+A few years on, the mirrorless camera market has evolved, and the ‘lightweight and small’ approach has been replaced by the pursuit of optimal image quality for professionals and pixel peepers.
 We all know that a 24-70mm zoom with a constant f/2.8 aperture across the range is pretty much the workhorse lens that all professional photographers need in their bag, so this was one of the most important designs that they had to get right this time.
 Sony has been working hard on developing new manufacturing methods, and the result is their GM lens line.
 The first three lenses, an 85mm f/1.4 prime, a 70-200mm f/2.8 zoom and a 24-70mm f/2.8 can compete with Zeiss when it comes to sharpness, clarity, and contrast.

 The biggest innovations are a new glass molding and grinding process called XA (extreme aspherical) that produces sharper images and eliminate unwanted onion rings in the bokeh and new optical modeling/simulation software that allows the engineers to evaluate the lens’s performance without having to make a physical model first.

-I’ll be looking at the SEL2470GM here, a zoom that is widely available at the moment (unlike the 70200GM).
+I’ll be looking at the SEL2470GM here, a zoom that is widely available at the moment (like the 70200GM).
 This lens uses one of those new XA elements in an optical construction of 18 elements in 13 groups, consisting of aspherical, Super ED, and ED glass types, and Nano AR coating.

 Autofocus uses the new Direct Drive SSM.
 A piezoelectric element translates an applied electrical field into the mechanical movement for precise linear positioning of the focus group.
 The FE 24-70mm is also resistant to moisture and dust like the A7rm2 that I am testing it with.